Michael18811380328/HelloBlog/personal/docs/note/log.md

 Continue learning structue.
 Using modals can save more time and make codes use widely.
 Start designing Leisure website and a company fullpage.
 We have a small team and my main job is to design webpages.
 And I need to test my codes with others groupnumbers.
 There are many bugs that we can't realise until testing together.
 And sometimes designer perfer another color or logo, I need to clip them right away.
 The jobs are interesting and busy.
 Tired but happy.

 And I learn some chrome inside render methods.
 There are three engines and each engines can render diferent parts of webpage.
 There are much knowledge that I need to learn.
-As a developing front-end develper, I have to know Internet basic and data structure knowledge as quickly as I can.
+As a developing frontend develper, I have to know Internet basic and data structure knowledge as quickly as I can.

 ### 2018.07